dbaston/gdal/doc/source/drivers/raster/jpeg.rst

 dataset has a nodata mask, it will be appended as a zlib compressed mask to the JPEG file.

+-  .. co:: WORLDFILE
+      :choices: YES

--  **WORLDFILE=YES**: Force the generation of an associated ESRI world file (with the extension .wld).
+      Force the generation of an associated ESRI world file (with the extension .wld).

+-  .. co:: QUALITY
+      :choices: 10-100
+      :default: 75

--  **QUALITY=n**: By default the quality flag is set to 75, but this option can be used to select other values.
+      By default the quality flag is set to 75, but this option can be used to select other values.
 Values must be in the range 10-100.
 Low values result in higher compression ratios, but poorer image quality.
 Values above 95 are not meaningfully better quality but can but substantially larger.

--  **LOSSLESS_COPY=AUTO/YES/NO**: (GDAL >= 3.7)
+-  .. co:: LOSSLESS_COPY
+      :choices: AUTO, YES, NO
+      :default: AUTO
+      :since: 3.7

       Whether conversion should be lossless.
-Defaults to AUTO.
       In AUTO or YES mode, if LOSSLESS=YES and the source dataset uses JPEG compression, or JPEGXL compression with a JPEG reconstruction box, lossless recoding from it is done.
       If set to NO, or in AUTO mode and the source is not compatible of lossless transcoding, the regular conversion code path is taken.

+-  .. co:: PROGRESSIVE
+      :choices: ON

--  **PROGRESSIVE=ON**: Enabled generation of progressive JPEGs.
+      Enabled generation of progressive JPEGs.
 In some cases these will display a reduced resolution image in viewers such as Netscape, and Internet Explorer, before the full file has been downloaded.
 However, some applications cannot read progressive JPEGs at all.
 GDAL can read progressive JPEGs, but takes no advantage of their progressive nature.

+-  .. co:: INTERNAL_MASK
+      :choices: YES, NO

--  **INTERNAL_MASK=YES/NO**: By default, if needed, an internal mask in the "zlib compressed mask appended to the file" approach is written to identify pixels that are not valid data.
+      By default, if needed, an internal mask in the "zlib compressed mask appended to the file" approach is written to identify pixels that are not valid data.
       This can be disabled by setting this option to NO.

+-  .. co:: ARITHMETIC
+      :choices: YES, NO

--  **ARITHMETIC=YES/NO**: To enable arithmetic
+      To enable arithmetic
       coding.
 Not enabled in all libjpeg builds, because of possible legal restrictions.

+-  .. co:: BLOCK
+      :choices: 1-16
+      :default: 8

--  **BLOCK=1...16**: (libjpeg >= 8c) DCT block
+      (libjpeg >= 8c) DCT block
       size.
 All values from 1 to 16 are possible.
 Default is 8 (baseline format).
 A value other than 8 will produce files incompatible with versions prior to libjpeg 8c.

+-  .. co:: COLOR_TRANSFORM
+      :choices: RGB, RGB1

--  **COLOR_TRANSFORM=RGB or RGB1**: (libjpeg >= 9).
+      (libjpeg >= 9).
 Set to RGB1 for
       lossless RGB.
 Note: this will produce files incompatible with versions prior to libjpeg 9.

+-  .. co:: SOURCE_ICC_PROFILE

--  **SOURCE_ICC_PROFILE=value**: ICC profile encoded in Base64.
+      ICC profile encoded in Base64.

+-  .. co:: COMMENT

--  **COMMENT=string**: String to embed in a comment JPEG marker.
+      String to embed in a
+      comment JPEG marker.
 When reading, such strings are exposed in the COMMENT metadata item.

+-  .. co:: EXIF_THUMBNAIL
+      :choices: YES, NO
+      :default: NO

--  **EXIF_THUMBNAIL=YES/NO**: Whether to
+      Whether to
       generate an EXIF thumbnail(overview), itself JPEG compressed.
-   Defaults to NO. If enabled, the maximum dimension of the thumbnail will be 128, if neither THUMBNAIL_WIDTH nor THUMBNAIL_HEIGHT are specified.
+      If enabled, the maximum dimension of the thumbnail will be 128, if neither THUMBNAIL_WIDTH nor THUMBNAIL_HEIGHT are specified.

+-  .. co:: THUMBNAIL_WIDTH

--  **THUMBNAIL_WIDTH=n**: Width of thumbnail.
+      Width of thumbnail.
-   Only taken into account if EXIF_THUMBNAIL=YES.
+      Only taken into account if :co:`EXIF_THUMBNAIL=YES`.

+-  .. co:: THUMBNAIL_HEIGHT

--  **THUMBNAIL_HEIGHT=n**: Height of
+      Height of thumbnail.
-   thumbnail.
-Only taken into account if EXIF_THUMBNAIL=YES.
+      Only taken into account if :co:`EXIF_THUMBNAIL=YES`.

--  **WRITE_EXIF_METADATA=YES/NO**: (Starting with GDAL 2.3).
-Whether to
+-  .. co:: WRITE_EXIF_METADATA
+      :choices: YES, NO
+      :default: YES
+      :since: 2.3

-   write EXIF_xxxx metadata items in a EXIF segment.
-Default to YES.
+      Whether to write EXIF_xxxx metadata items in a EXIF segment.

 EXIF and GPS tags
 -----------------